1990 - 1993

-The Einstein Project outgrows the "little white house" and moves to the Morley Murphy warehouse and the Smithsonian Science Education Center designates the Einstein Project as a national model for National Science Resource Center (NSRC), one in seven in the nation.
-In 1995, Kindergarten kits are made available for leasing.
+The Einstein Project outgrows the "little white house" and moves to the Morley Murphy warehouse.
+The Smithsonian Science Education Center designates the Einstein Project as a national model for National Science Resource Centers, one of only seven in the nation.

-Middle school kits and curriculum are added to the kits available for lease and the with this growth, the Einstein Project outgrows the Morley Murphy building and moves to 3100 Market Street (1997).
-In 1998 to expand the hands-on educational experience, the Space Shuttle Pathfinder bus is introduced as a traveling classroom and the Einstein Project launches their first website.
+The Einstein Project outgrows the Morley Murphy building and moves to 3100 Market Street.
+In 1998, we created a hands-on educational experience and the Space Shuttle Pathfinder bus was introduced as a traveling classroom.

 2001 - 2005

 The Einstein Project develops their first in-house kit in partnership with the Experimental Aircraft Association (EAA) and Oakwood Elementary.
 The kit created is the Science of Flight Kit.
-As growth continues, The Einstein Project moves to Einstein Way and expands their curriculum reach, adding per-kindergarten kits to be available for leasing.
-In 2002, the first Science Expo and first Butterflies and Friends on Parade events are held, followed with the first Grocers on the Green Golf Outing in partnership Festival Foods, in 2003.
+As growth continues, The Einstein Project moves to 1255 Einstein Way (fun fact - we had the street name renamed for us).
+In 2002, the first Science Expo and first Butterflies and Friends on Parade events are held.

-In 2018, the Einstein Project partners with University of Wisconsin Green Bay and Brown County to build and share the STEM Innovation Center on the university's campus.
-The new $23 million (funds raised by the community) will house educational resources for the community from birth to post-secondary education with an Engineering School, the Einstein Project's programs, and the Brown County 4-H Extension and Land & Water Department.
+In 2017, the Einstein Project partnered with the University of Wisconsin - Green Bay and Brown County to build and share the STEM Innovation Center on the UWGB campus.
+The new Einstein home will allow us to be poised for greatness for generations to come.